ToshioCP/Gtk4-tutorial/src/sec25.src.md

 - 1-12: Lines between "%top{" and "}" are C source codes.
 They will be copied to the top of the generated C source file.
-- 2-3: The function `strlen`, in line 62, is defined in `string.h`
+- 2-3: The function `strlen`, in line 65, is defined in `string.h`
-The function `atof`, in line 37, is defined in `stdlib.h`.
+The function `atof`, in line 40, is defined in `stdlib.h`.
-- 6-8: The current input position is pointed by `nline` and `ncolumn`.
+- 7-9: The current input position is pointed by `nline` and `ncolumn`.
-The function `get_location` (line 58-63) sets `yylloc`to point the start and end point of `yytext` in the buffer.
+The function `get_location` (line 61-66) sets `yylloc`to point the start and end point of `yytext` in the buffer.
 This function is declared here so that it can be called before the function is defined.
-- 11: GSlist is used to keep allocated memories.
+- 12: GSlist is used to keep allocated memories.
-- 14: This option (`%option noyywrap`) must be specified when you have only single source file to the scanner.
+- 15: This option (`%option noyywrap`) must be specified when you have only single source file to the scanner.
 Refer to "9 The Generated Scanner" in the flex documentation in your distribution for further information.
 (The documentation is not on the internet.)
-- 16-17: `REAL_NUMBER` and `IDENTIFIER` are names.
+- 17-18: `REAL_NUMBER` and `IDENTIFIER` are names.
 A name begins with a letter or an underscore followed by zero or more letters, digits, underscores (`_`) or dashes (`-`).
-They are followed by regular expressions which are their definition.
+They are followed by regular expressions which are their definitions.
 They will be used in rules section and will expand to the definition.
 You can leave out such definitions here and use regular expressions in rules section directly.